Block spam calls. By the community, for the community.

 Configurable actions

-Choose how confirmed spam is handled: silence and voicemail, reject outright, or allow with a warning.
-You stay in control.
+Choose how confirmed spam is handled: silence and send to voicemail, reject outright, or warn only with a full-screen overlay alert.
+Your rules, your phone.

 Free forever

 No ads, no subscription tiers, no "pro features" locked behind a paywall.
-The whole app is free, always.
-Donations optional.
+The entire app — including the phone dialer and messaging — is free, always.

 How it works